 WHAT ARE PORK STEAKS?

-If you aren’t yet familiar with Pork Steaks, you should be.
-Pork Steaks are thinly sliced steaks that come from the shoulder of the pig.
+If you aren’t yet familiar with Pork Shoulder Steaks, you should be.
+They are thinly sliced steaks that come from the shoulder of the pig.
 The shoulder is a hard-working cut of pork and is therefore tough by nature.
 Because of this, pork shoulders are often slow-cooked or braised.
 You’re likely most familiar with this cut served as Pulled Pork.

 ARE PORK STEAKS AND PORK CHOPS THE SAME?

-While it may seem Pork Chops have the upper hand, Pork Steaks takes the cake when it comes to flavor.
+While it may seem chops have the upper hand, steaks take the cake when it comes to flavor.
 So who’s actually winning now?

 WHAT YOU’LL NEED